AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage/private_state.md

 When this function is called, a nullifier of the storage slot is created, preventing this Singleton from being initialized again.

 :::danger Privacy-Leak
-Beware that because this nullifier is created only from the storage slot without randomness it is "leaky".
-This means that if the storage slot depends on the an address then it is possible to link the nullifier to the address.
-For example, if the singleton is part of a `map` with an `AztecAddress` as the key then the nullifier will be linked to the address.
+Beware that because this nullifier is created only from the storage slot without randomness it leaks privacy.
+This means that it is possible for an external observer to determine when the note is nullified.

+For example, if the storage slot depends on the an address then it is possible to link the nullifier to the address.
+If the singleton is part of a `map` with an `AztecAddress` as the key then the nullifier will be linked to the address.
 :::

 Unlike public states, which have a default initial value of `0` (or many zeros, in the case of a struct, array or map), a private state (of type `Singleton`, `ImmutableSingleton` or `Set`) does not have a default initial value.
 The `initialize` method (or `insert`, in the case of a `Set`) must be called.